BrewBlox/brewblox-documentation/docs/dev/reference/block_types.md

 ## ActuatorOffset (Setpoint Driver)

 The *ActuatorOffset* sets a target block setting to that of a reference block plus offset.
+Both target and reference blocks are Setpoints.

 Offset is either set manually, or determined by a PID.

-Both target and reference blocks are Setpoints, and values are in degrees Celsius.

 The "setting" has four intermediate stages: